ReCycle: Resilient Training of Large DNNs using Pipeline Adaptation: Design

-The MILP also takes as input profiled statistics.
-First, $T_c$ represents the computational time for each operation $c$. $T_{comm}$ represents the communication latency to send activations or gradients across workers\footnote{We use a single value as activations and gradients are the same size.}.
-Next, the MILP requires the \textit{change} in memory utilization on worker $(i, k, k_s)$ caused by executing an operation $(i, j, k, c, k_s)$ as \(\Delta M_{i,j,k,c}^{k_s}\).
+Additionally, we use profiled statistics, which include $T_c$ for the computational time of each operation $c$, $T_{comm}$ for communication latency of activations or gradients\footnote{We use a single value as activations and gradients are the same size.}, and $\Delta M_{i,j,k,c}^{k_s}$ for the \textit{change} in memory utilization on worker $(i, k, k_s)$ due to the execution of operation $(i, j, k, c, k_s)$.

-Here, \(A_B\) is the profiled size of activation stored at the end of forward pass. $A_{B_{input}}$ and \(A_{B_{Weight}}\) is size of the activation stored at the end of backward-input and backward-weight pass, respectively.
-Upon completion of backward-input pass and backward-weight pass, we free activation \(A_{B_{Input}}\) and \(A_{B_{Weight}}\) respectively.
+Here, \(A_B\) is the profiled size of activation at the end of the forward pass. \(A_{B_{input}}\) and \(A_{B_{weight}}\) are the sizes of gradients at the end of the backward-input and backward-weight passes, respectively.
+We free \(A_{B_{input}}\) and \(A_{B_{weight}}\) after completing their respective backward passes.